jacqizee/Plantpedia/README.md

 #### Comment Sorting

 To sort comments, I opted to update the comment value of the Plant state, which would re-render the component each time a new sort selection was made.
-Initially a group member tried to hande the sort with a separate state, but we found that complicated things and was a bit buggy in execution.
+Initially a group member tried to handle the sort with a separate state, but we found that complicated things and was a bit buggy in execution.

 ```
   const handleDropdown = (e) => {